Patrick Bourbon, CFA, CFP ®

-Patrick is your personal Global Chief Financial Officer and financial problem solver.
+Patrick is your personal Chief Financial Officer and financial problem solver.
 He is a fiduciary financial advisor specializing in the unique financial planning, investment management and retirement planning needs of expatriates and U.S. citizens globally.
 He is knowledgeable in preserving and growing your wealth, as well as risk management, and asset allocation.
 He has selected and monitored over 100 best-in-class mutual funds/ETF.
 Passionate about investing since youth, Patrick has more than twenty years of experience in selecting mutual funds and ETF, and has developed a network of relationships with more than 400 investment managers.
-His aspiration is to make sure that you have enough assets as long as you live so that you can enjoy a comfortable retirement at your chosen lifestyle.
+His aspiration is to make sure that you will have enough assets for as long as you live so that you can enjoy a comfortable retirement at your chosen lifestyle and age successfully.

-Patrick's main goal is to give you the best tools possible to improve your financial decisions, given your loss tolerance.
-He provides knowledge and customized strategies in order to make effective diversified investments.
-He explains all possibilities, so that you can make wiser and better long-term decisions depending on your unique situation.
+Patrick's main goal is to give you the best tools possible to improve your financial decisions given your loss tolerance.
+He provides wisdom, knowledge, and customized strategies in order to help you make effective diversified investments.
+He explains the possibilities so that you can make wiser, and better, long-term decisions depending on your unique situation.
 He hopes to bring organization to your financial life.

-Patrick’s passion for investments started in his early teens, after a visit of Paris stock exchange.
+His passion for investments started in his early teens, when his mother took him to see the Paris stock exchange.
 At that time, he was given a $2 bill.
-From that point on, he became fascinated by currency management and he started to check its value in French Francs every week.
+From that point on, he became fascinated by currency management and he started to check the value of his $2 investment in French Francs every week.
 His interest in stocks grew when he created an investment club in 1997.

-When it comes to investing, Patrick believes in simplification, slowing down, independent thinking, having a systematic process, being methodical, using checklists, and relying on data (what it says and what it does not say), and to keep questioning past decisions.
-He is focused, pragmatic, analytical, cautious, humble, and believes that there is always room for improvement and seek ways to get better.
+When it comes to investing, Patrick believes in discipline, precision, simplification, slowing down, independent thinking, having a systematic process, being methodical, using checklists, relying on data (what it says and what it does not say), and to keep questioning past decisions.
+He is focused, pragmatic, analytical, cautious, humble, and believes that there is always room for improvement and to seek ways to be better.